AyrA/blog/README.md

 A static site generator for markdown files written from scratch.

-_I don't recommend you do this because I wrote it solely for my own purposes_
+_I don't recommend you use this because I wrote it solely for my own purposes_

 ## Features